College of Forestry

 • Adjust insurance rates (by insurers).

-• Make landowners modify their existing homes unless significant updates are planned for structures within high hazard areas in the WUI.
+• Make landowners modify the components of the building they live or work in unless significant updates are planned for structures within high hazard areas in the WUI.

 Once completed later this year, the statewide wildfire hazard map will allow individuals, state agencies, Tribes, and organizations to make informed choices and improve efforts to mitigate future damage to Oregon communities.